 Deferred tax assets are recognised by the Group in respect of tax losses to the extent that it is probable that future taxable profits will be available against which the losses can be utilised.
 Judgment is required to determine the amount of deferred tax assets that can be recognised, based upon the likely timing and level of future taxable profits, together with future tax-planning strategies.
 These variables have been established on the basis of significant management judgment and are subject to uncertainty.
-As of 30 June 2014, the Group had recognised deferred tax assets of \notin 472.2 million, mainly as a result of Cyprus Popular Bank Public Co Ltd's (Laiki Bank's) tax losses transferred to the Bank in accordance with the Laiki Transfer Decrees (as defined in see "Restructuring of the Bank and Laiki Bank").
-The deferred tax asset recognised on the transfer of these tax losses from Laiki Bank amounted to \notin 417.0 million and can be set off against the taxable future profits of the Bank for a period of 15 years at the prevailing tax rate (currently 12.5 per cent.).
+As of 30 June 2015, the Group had recognised deferred tax assets of €449.0 million, mainly as a result of Laiki Bank's tax losses transferred to the Bank in accordance with the Laiki Transfer Decrees (as defined in "Restructuring of the Bank and Laiki Bank").

+The deferred tax asset recognised on the transfer of these tax losses from Laiki Bank amounted to €417.0 million and can be set off against the taxable future profits of the Bank for a period of 15 years at the prevailing tax rate (currently 12.5 per cent.).
 If it is possible that the Bank will not generate sufficient future taxable profits to utilise its deferred tax assets fully within their expiry period, it will have to write-off these deferred tax assets which would reduce the Group's net profit and, in turn, the Group's capital.
-For example, the Group's loss on disposal of its Greek operations resulted in a write-off in 2012 of deferred tax assets of $\in 0.3$ billion as this was no longer considered as recoverable.
+For example, the Group's loss on disposal of its Greek operations resulted in a write-off in 2012 of deferred tax assets of €0.3 billion as this was no longer considered as recoverable.